linagora/linshare-docker/README.md

 * MongoDB for the server
 * Apache2 with Linshare Admin's interface
 * Apache2 with Linshare User's interface
+* Apache2 with Linshare Upload request's interface
 * Apache2 acting as a reverse-proxy for the above (except Postgresql & MongoDB)
 * Thumbnail server to generate preview for input files on Linshare
 * Opensmtp server configured in relay mode
 * ClamAV server to be used by Tomcat
 * LDAP directory containing some sample users. [see](https://github.com/linagora/linshare-ldap-for-tests-dockerfile)